Parole: Modern history

 In most states, the decision of whether an inmate is paroled is vested in a paroling authority such as a parole board.
 Mere good conduct while incarcerated in and of itself does not necessarily guarantee that an inmate will be paroled.
 Other factors may enter into the decision to grant or deny parole, most commonly the establishment of a permanent residence and immediate, gainful employment or some other clearly visible means of self-support upon release (such as Social Security if the prisoner is old enough to qualify).
 Depending upon the jurisdiction, the parole board may look at various factors such as the inmate's criminal history, participation in rehabilitation, education, or vocational programs, expressions of remorse, admissions of guilt, and insight (in the psychiatric sense) into the factors driving the inmate's decision to commit the crimes at issue (in order to estimate the likelihood that the inmate may reoffend upon encountering similar factors in the outside world after release).
+Research shows that evaluations of remorse can be subjective and is inconsistently applied across cases.
+Modern parole boards also rely on actuarial risk-assessment instruments, which estimates the likelihood of reoffending.
+Even with strong institutional behavior, parole is up to the board's discretion in most states and is not guaranteed.
 Many states now permit sentences of life imprisonment without the possibility of parole (such as for murder and espionage), but any prisoner not sentenced to such sentences or the death penalty will eventually have the right to petition for release (one state – Alaska – maintains neither the death penalty nor life imprisonment without parole as sentencing options).

 Before being granted the privilege of parole, the inmate meets with members of the parole board and is interviewed.
 The parolee also has a psychological examination.
 If parole is granted, the inmate must first agree to abide by the conditions of parole set by the paroling authority.
 While in prison, the inmate signs a parole certificate or contract.
 On this contract are the conditions that the inmate must follow.
-These conditions usually require the parolee to meet regularly with their parole officer or community corrections agent, who assesses the behavior and adjustment of the parolee and determines whether the parolee is violating any of their terms of release (typically these include being at home during certain hours which is called a curfew, maintaining steady employment, not absconding, refraining from illicit drug use and, sometimes, abstaining from alcohol, attending addiction treatment or counseling, and having no contact with their victim).
+These conditions usually require the parolee to meet regularly with their parole officer or community corrections agent, who assesses the behavior and adjustment of the parolee and determines whether the parolee is violating any of their terms of release (typically these include being at home during certain hours which is called a curfew, maintaining steady employment, not absconding, refraining from illicit drug use and, sometimes, abstaining from alcohol, attending addiction treatment or counseling, and having no contact with their victim).Violations of these supervision rules, referred to as technical violations, are not criminal offenses, but they can still be punishable with re-incarceration.
+Since a technical violation is not a new criminal offense; only violations involving new crimes are considered for recidivism rates.
+Parole conditions differ substantially across states, due to differences in correctional policies and supervision practices.
 The inmate gives an address which is verified by parole officers as valid before the inmate is released to parole supervision.